Human trafficking in Southeast Asia: Nature of the problem

 Beyond the scope Southeast Asia, the Asia-Pacific region contains the largest number of forced laborers anywhere in the world but only has a prevalence rate of 3.3 per 1000, which is one of the lower prevalence rates when compared by region.
-This is due to the fact that the Asia-Pacific region has a much larger population when compared to the rest of the world's regions.
+This is because the Asia-Pacific region has a much larger population when compared to the rest of the world's regions.

 In Southeast Asia human trafficking is widely regarded as interregional with laborers being collected from countries within the region and ultimately working within the region.
 Victims from Southeast Asia have also been found in many other countries around the globe.
 In Southeast Asia human trafficking consists of forced sexual labor and forced labor which, in many countries in Southeast Asia, can lead to mixed forms of human trafficking.
 In Thailand and Malaysia trafficking mainly takes the form of sexual exploitation, while in Indonesia forced labor is observed is more prevalent, but both forms of sexual and forced labor can be found.
 It is estimated that 10,000 laborers are deceived or captured into forced labor annually in the region.